[thrive_headline_focus title=”7 Year-End Tax-Planning Strategies” orientation=”left”]

 5. Perform Roth conversions before December 31

 Do you believe instead that your tax rate is likely to decrease?
-Then a Roth conversion would be increasing your lifetime taxes.
+Then, a Roth conversion would be increasing your lifetime taxes.
 So, don’t convert.

-6. Utilize the net unrealized appreciation strategy
+6. Utilize the Net Unrealized Appreciation strategy

-For people who happen to have highly appreciated company stock within their 401(k), Net Unrealized Appreciation (NUA) can be a lucrative tax-planning tool.
+For people with highly appreciated company stock within their 401(k), Net Unrealized Appreciation (NUA) can be a lucrative tax-planning tool.
 NUA allows an individual to transfer company stock out of the 401(k) and pay ordinary income tax on the value of the shares at the time of purchase (not the total value of the shares).
 The difference between the stock’s cost basis and the market value —the NUA— isn’t taxable until the shares are eventually sold.
 Then, they can be taxed at the lower long-term capital gains rates.

-7. Reduce Estate taxes
+7. Reduce Estate taxes with the Gift Tax Exclusion

 Failing to plan is planning to fail!

 For many, these tax strategies could be a silver lining in an otherwise dreadful year.
 It is widely assumed that the new administration will push for higher taxes.
-So reviewing your tax situation is essential.
+So, reviewing your tax situation is essential.

 Make a plan and take action that will make a difference.